NikLever/CanvasUI/README.md

 First, make sure to import **CanvasUI**
 ```
+import * as THREE from 'https://cdn.skypack.dev/three@0.135';
 import { CanvasUI } from '../../jsm/CanvasUI.js'
 ```

-Your file structure needs both `three.module.js` and `CanvasKeyboard.js` to be accessible.
-The repo has the file structure like the Three.js library with the Three.js build loaded from CDN, and extra content in the examples folder.
+Your file structure needs `three.module.js` to be accessible.
+The repo has the file structure like the Three.js examples but the Three.js build is loaded from a CDN, with some extra content in the examples folder.
 The CanvasUI examples are in the examples/CanvasUI.
 The class files are in examples/jsm.

 To create a simple text panel use :
 ```